Aminadav/HackerRank/README.md

 # HackerRank
 My solution to HackerRank.

 All solution here created by me.
-I have tried to be write most optimal solution.
+I have tried to be most optimal solution.
 All of them are less than O(n^2).
-Most of them are O(n) o(log n) or O(1).
+Most of them are O(n) o(log n) or even O(1).

 ## Algorithm